 —Promulgating equipment safety guidelines

-—Producing and promulgating a manual for safety-oriented people, and strengthening safety education for training safety-oriented people
+—Producing and promulgating a Safe-Person Manual, and strengthening safety education for training Safe-Person

 Versions of the Basic Health and Safety Policy have also been produced in English, Chinese, Thai, and Spanish, allowing it to be thoroughly understood on a global basis.